TaliaSeada/genreDetectionProject/README.md

 # Genre Detection Project
-Predicting Song Genres using Convolutional Neural Networks.
+Predicting Song Genres using Machine Learning and Convolutional Neural Networks.

 In this study, we present a method for predicting the genre of a given song using convolutional neural networks (CNNs).
 Music genre classification is a challenging task due to the complex and subjective nature of music.